 Expressing deep concern also that the adverse effects of climate change, hazards and environmental degradation are increasing in intensity and frequency, contributing to drive forced displacement and disproportionately affecting persons in vulnerable situations, including forcibly displaced populations in developing countries and particularly in small island developing States and the least developed countries,

-Noting with grave concern that, despite the unprecedented generosity of host countries and donors, the gap between needs and humanitarian funding continues to grow, and recalling in this context the need for equitable burden- and responsibility-sharing,
+Noting with grave concern that, despite the unprecedented generosity of host countries and donors, the gap between needs and humanitarian funding continues to

-2 Ibid., Supplement No. 12A (A/77/12/Add.1).
+2 Ibid., Supplement No. 12A (A/78/12/Add.1).